BayeroSow/Voicer/README.md

 # Virtual Assistant
-This is a voice-base AI-powered digital assitant that provide entertainment, information, and general assistant to it users with AI(artificial intelligence) capabilities.
+This is a voice-base AI-powered digital assistant that provide entertainment, information, and general assistant to it users with AI(artificial intelligence) capabilities.

 # Requirements
 -  Play songs